 The boxes: Typically, members get boxes from June–October.
 You can pick up at the farm or designated spots in Lynnwood or North Seattle.
-Prices for the season start around $890 and vary depending on whether you pay at one time or in installments, and by cash or credit card.
-Weekly veggie boxes are generous, feeding 4–8 people (you can split a box with another family).
-Fruit boxes are also avilable to members for an additional fee.
+Prices for the season start around $957 and vary depending on whether you pay at one time or in installments, and by cash or credit card.
+Weekly veggie boxes are generous and will feed a family.
+Fruit boxes are also available to members for an additional fee.

 2. Wild Hare Organics, Tacoma

-Wild Hare Organics is the new name for an established farm in south King County: Terry’s Berries, a staple of farmers markets around Puget Sound.
+Wild Hare Organics is the new name for an established farm: Terry’s Berries, a staple of farmers markets around Puget Sound.
 When Terry’s Berries owners retired, Mark and Katie Green took over the business and continue to sustainably farm the 20 acres of vegetables, fruit, berries and herbs.
 Located right off River Road in the Puyallup River Valley, Wild Hare Organics is just three miles outside of Tacoma.

 The kid appeal is high at Wild Hare.
-Members can harvest their own greens and herbs from the U-pick gardens located near the entrance, or pick a bouquet of flowers.
-The Farm Store, where members pick up their weekly share, is a sweet, rustic space with bins and an old-fashioned scale for weighing produce.
+Members can harvest their own greens and herbs from the U-pick gardens located near the entrance, or pick a bouquet of flowers in seaon.
+The Farm Store, where members pick up their weekly share, is great rustic space.
 (The store also sells additional items such as local honey, fresh eggs and pectin for jam making.)

 One of the many ways that members can engage with the farm's bounty is that they assemble your own share from boxes of loose produce.
 Kids can help weigh the vegetables as well as seeing, touching and smelling them.